 As a real estate agent, you work with purchasers who have varying amounts of experience in buying homes and acquiring mortgages.
 For the first-time buyer, more support is going to be necessary for the way of explaining the different types of mortgages and the process of applying to a lender and financing a home.
 You may also be called upon to explain mortgage options to new real estate investors as well.

 Determine How Much Your Client Can Borrow

 This is a function of several factors: How much of a monthly payment can your client afford?
-Also, given the client's unique credit and employment history, income and debt situtation, and financial goals, how much will a lender loan?
+Given the client's unique credit and employment history, income, debt situation, and financial goals, how much will a lender loan?
 A mortgage broker or loan officer can help you answer the first question and will present several different financing scenarios based on the answers to a few simple questions.
-Depending on standard lender guidelines, your client-borrowers should have a very good idea of what terms and funding program they will benefit from the most.
+Depending on standard lender guidelines, your client-borrowers should have a good idea of what terms and funding program they will benefit from the most.

 Prequalify Your Client-Borrower for a Loan